National Research Ethics Committees (Etikkom)

 iv) an oversight function.

-The staff assisting the National Commission, so far one to two person(s); is part of the secretariat of the research ethics committees.
-The National Commission is publishing an annual report describing cases anonymously.
-The Research Ethics Committees (including the Commission) has a website (www.etikkom.no) with comprehensive information about Research Integrity.
+The National Committees and the Commission publish annual reports about their activities.
+The Research Ethics Committees (including the Commission) has a website (www.forskningsetikk.no) with comprehensive information about Research Integrity.

-The National Research Ethics Committees (including the Commission are not responsible for training as such.
-That rests with the institutions.
-However, there are several national initiatives related to training:
+The research institutions have the primary responsibility for training and teaching in research ethics/research integrity.
+The National Research Ethics Committees (including the Commission) are not responsible for training as such.
+However, FEK has established several national initiatives related to training:

-- A Research Ethics library containing articles and cases (including on RI).
-This is an online resource for research Ethics/RI education.
+- A Research Ethics library containing articles and cases (including on research integrity).
+This is an online resource for research ethics/integrity education available on the website (www.forskningsetikk.com), also in English.

-- A yearly conference for teachers and people responsible for RI at the different institutions.
+- A yearly conference for teachers and people responsible for research integrity at the different institutions.

-- The secretariat for the Committees are participating in different teaching activities, including presentations etc. at different institutions.
+- The secretariat for the Committees takes part in a wide range of teaching activities at different institutions.

 Promoting Research Integrity